petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-shipping-engine-client-extension.md

 * Enabled Shipping Options
 * Shipping Option Label

 The provided sample shipping engine client extension contains several controllers invoked by the Spring Boot application to create a new shipping engine in Liferay.
 The `key` field in the `client-extension.yaml` file specifies the key for the shipping engine.
-If you use an existing key, the client extension shipping engine overwrites that shipping engine.
+It is recommended to use a unique key that doesn't conflict with any of the existing shipping methods.

 ### Examining `NameRestController.java`